MSchauperl/mole_public/docs/installation.rst

 Installation
 ============

-This guide provides comprehensive installation instructions for MolE on different platforms and setups.
+This guide provides comprehensive installation instructions for HotSpot Therapeutics' enhanced MolE implementation on different platforms and setups.

 Basic Installation
 ==================